somebox/radio-ripper/README.md

 I suggest you put this on a private server somewhere, but you might want to run it on a local machine.
 The requirements are simply: a persistent internet connection, and a locally-accessible folder that is served by a web server.

+**Note: right now, recording only works on a linux host with cron.
+Scheduling on OSX is still to be worked out.**

 ### Requirements

   * rvm